Skip to content

 Biography

-She was elected president of the Republic of Liberia in 2005, two years after the nation’s bloody civil war ended, and was re-elected in 2011.
-During her two terms as president, she focused on rebuilding the country, mobilizing more than $16 billion in foreign direct investment.
+During her two terms as president, Sirleaf focused on rebuilding the country, attracting more than $16 billion in foreign direct investment.
 She also attracted more than $5 million in private resources to rebuild schools, clinics, and markets and to fund scholarships for capacity building.
-She negotiated relief from $4.6 billion in external debt and the lifting of UN trade sanctions, which allowed Liberia to access international markets.
-She increased the national budget from $80 million in 2006 to more than $672 million in 2012, with an average annual GDP growth rate of more than 7%.
+She successfully negotiated $4.6 billion in external debt forgiveness and the lifting of UN trade sanctions, which allowed Liberia to once again access international markets.

-She has written widely on financial, development, and human rights issues, and in 2008 she published her critically acclaimed memoir, This Child Will Be Great.
+Sirleaf has written widely on financial, development, and human-rights issues, and in 2008 she published her critically acclaimed memoir, This Child Will Be Great.
+She is the proud mother of four sons and grandmother of 12.

 Areas of interest